CalebHicks1/cloud-storage-integration/google_drive/README.md

 `credentials.json` - Contains the OAuth 2.0 client ID and client secret for the "app"

-`token.json` - Delete this and it will be generetaed for the account you want to connect to (default contains the token for quinntestvt@gmail.com - likely expired though)
+`token.json` - Delete this and it will be generetaed for the account you want to connect to and let me know what email to add as a test user (default contains the token for quinntestvt@gmail.com - likely expired though); delete if expired as well